konflux-ci/architecture/book/integration-service.md

 ```
 The label will be copied to the subsequent Test PipelineRuns.

-The `test.appstudio.openshift.io/kind` annotation can be used to filter on the kinds of `IntegrationTestScenario`s, first recognized kind is the `enterprise-contract`.
-The use is optional and it will be copied to the `PipelineRun`s resulting from the `IntegrationTestScenario`.
+The `test.appstudio.openshift.io/kind` annotation is an optional annotation that can be used to filter on the kinds of `IntegrationTestScenario`s.
+The first recognized kind is the `enterprise-contract`.
+It will be copied to the `PipelineRun`s resulting from the `IntegrationTestScenario`.

 #### Workspace